Rage (German band): Noise years (1986–1994)

 On 11 May 1987, they released the album Execution Guaranteed under the label Noise.
 That same year, they debuted their first official music video, "Down by Law," which introduced a new lineup featuring Manni Schmidt and Chris Efthimiadis.

 With this lineup, the album Perfect Man was released in 1988, featuring the single "Don't Fear the Winter," which became a hit within the scene.
 The band began touring with notable acts such as Running Wild, U.D.O., Motörhead, and Saxon.
 In 1989, Rage released the album Secrets in a Weird World, which reached the charts with the single "Invisible Horizons," marking another highlight in the band’s career.

 The early 1990s saw their 1992 album Trapped! mark their international breakthrough, charting worldwide and leading to the band's first major tour in Japan.
 Their success continued in 1993 with the release of The Missing Link, one of the most successful and influential releases of that era.
+The Video Link is a live concert video album released on VHS in January 1994 and on DVD in February 2003.
+The video contains shows that the band played in the Docks in Hamburg on 25 September 1993 as well as documentaries and "Behind the Scenes" during the songs.

 In early 1994, guitarist Manni Schmidt left the band, prompting Peavy Wagner to form a new lineup with Sven Fischer and Chris Efthimiadis's brother, Spiros.